cdmugn/DataViz_Final_Project/updates.md

 4/6: beginning of class
 Found and cleaned another dataset with more information per brewery, turned into a csv and read that in so that the app only has the read_csv command in it.
 I then realized there are no breweries in common between the two data sets so it won't work and I should look for another.

+4/6: after-class
+More effort to troubleshoot the maps clustering and acting strange when only one observation is shown for a certain brewery.